 On the basis of current evidence we support a transport system in which most people mostly walk for journeys up to a mile, cycle for journeys of several miles if they can (or buses if they can't) use the train/cycle combination for longer journeys, reduce business travel by use of virtual meetings and use high-speed rail for international travel.

-The SIG is supported by the Transport and Health Study Group (THSG), an independent organisation dedicated to understanding and addressing the links between transport policies and health, and promoting a healthy transport system.
-It has produced Health on the Move 2, a clear and comprehensive account of what would constitute a healthy transport system.
+The SIG is supported by the Transport and Health Study Group CIO (THSG), an independent registered charity of health and transport professionals and campaigners dedicated to understanding and addressing the links between transport policies and health, and promoting a healthy transport system.
+It has produced the reference e book Health on the Move 2, a clear and comprehensive account of what would constitute a healthy transport system.

 Members of the Transport SIG may participate in all THSG activities and vote on shaping THSG policies but must join THSG itself (membership fee £10) to obtain personal benefits such as conference discounts, discounts on the Journal of Transport & Health, and a licence to use Health on the Move 2.